Enigmatic-Smile/docs/transactions/README.md

 ##### Create Test Transactions Using the API Playground

 On the Fidel Dashboard, go to the [**Playground**](https://dashboard.fidel.uk/playground) option in the navigation menu.
-Click on **Create transaction** link, located on the left side, in the **END POINTS** menu.
+Click on **Create transaction** link, located on the left side, in the **ENDPOINTS** menu.
 The method will be set to POST and the endpoint to **_/transactions/test_**.
 An editable sample JSON object like the following one will be used to create the transaction.

 ![Create transaction](https://docs.fidel.uk/assets/images/create-transaction.png "Create transaction")